 The best way to ensure you are getting a true PTZ camera – besides reading the fine print – is to do your research and be educated.
 Determining what you need, based on the requirements of your individual job site, and taking the time to research cameras and vendors will go a long way in ensuring you get the best fit for your needs.
 Need more information?
 We’re always happy to help, and walk you through the technicalities.
 Speak with one of our experts

-Don’t be fooled by cameras claiming to be true PTZ webcams – ask your vendor for details and be sure to compare pricing and features before making a decision.
+Don’t be fooled by cameras claiming to be true PTZ cameras – ask your vendor for details and be sure to compare pricing and features before making a decision.